Updated July 10, 2023

 In this type, a company sets up its manufacturing unit in another country, imports the finished goods, and then sells them in the domestic market.
-The company intends to leverage the availability of rich sources of raw material and cheap labor to optimize its operational capability.
+The company intends to leverage the availability of rich sources of raw materials and cheap labor to optimize its operational capability.
 For instance, a company may decide to set up the manufacturing unit of heavy machinery in a country with an adequate supply of iron and cheap local labor skilled in such a task.

 2. Services Offshoring

-In this type, a company relocates its services by setting up units in another country to carry out operations, such as marketing, customer care, human resource, accounting, etc. In this case, the company employs a highly skilled workforce relatively cheaply in a foreign country.
+In this type, a company relocates its services by setting up units in another country to carry out operations such as marketing, customer care, human resource, accounting, etc. In this case, the company employs a highly skilled workforce relatively cheaply in a foreign country.
 For instance, a software company may relocate its R&D unit to a country where the human resources possess strong technical knowledge but are comparatively cheaper than the domestic workforce.